 Head of Marketing

 My background was originally in travel and tourism.
 I worked for a French tour operator and in the Brighton & Hove Visitor and Convention Bureau.
-I switched to the charity sector in 2004 and worked for my local hospices, St Barnabas House and Chestnut Tree House, as their Head of Communications and Donor Marketing before joining Raystede in March 2021.
+I switched to the charity sector in 2004 and worked for a Sussex hospice as their Head of Communications and Donor Marketing before joining Raystede in March 2021.
 I am proud and privileged to work for such an amazing charity doing incredible work for animal welfare.
-I have two boisterous black Labradors, Gypsy and Iris, and a very timid but loving rescue cat called Lenny.
+I have an elderly black Labrador called Gypsy and a very timid but loving rescue cat called Lenny.

 Head of Education & Learning